 Luckily, there are a few easy ways that you can protect your dog from pesky flies and their painful bites.
-Most importantly, keeping your dog, yard, and home clean will do a lot of the work, but you may need to go a couple extra steps to get rid of more serious fly invaders.
+Most importantly, keeping your dog, yard, and home clean will do a lot of the work, but you may need to go a couple of extra steps to get rid of more serious fly invaders.

-Why Are There Flies On My Dog?
+Why Are There Flies on My Dog?

 Before we learn about the six proven methods to keep flies away from your dog, it’s important to understand why flies like dogs in the first place.
 Knowing this fact can help you better combat the pesky critters when they come looking for your favorite dog.

-Dangers Associated with Fly Bites
+Dangers Associated With Fly Bites

 Fly bites are painful, especially from a horsefly.
 Beyond the initial nuisance and pain, fly bites can be dangerous to your dog’s health.
 Most commonly, your dog can experience infection or infestation whenever the fly bites or lays eggs in its coat.
 Beyond these two dangers, flies are notably less dangerous than other insects, like mosquitoes.

 The 6 Proven Methods to Keep Flies Off Dogs